SISE-Web-Development-Environments/assignment-3-2-dor_shahar_assignment3-2/README.md.txt

 Develope Time:

-	We think the develope time for the server side will take about 3-4 days of work and the client side 3-4 days as well. we also think that it will take about a day or two to create the connection between the two.
+	The develope time for the server side took about 3-4 days of work and the client side 3-4 days as well. we also think that it will take about a day or two to create the connection between the two.